 The Vivofit Jr 2 band is available in a number of colorful themes including Star Wars, Stretchy Avengers, Marvel and Minnie Mouse.
 If you prefer, you can also opt for the first generation device (view on Amazon) which comes at a slightly lower price and similar specs.

-With the Ace, kids are finally getting their own Fitbit.
-A recent addition to this list, the wearable is an Alta lookalike that is specifically designed for those 8 and older.
+With the Ace, kids finally got a Fitbit of their own.
+The wearable is an Alta lookalike that is specifically designed for those 8 and older.
 The showerproof device automatically tracks steps, active minutes, sleep and provides encouragement to be active.
 It has up to 5 days of battery life and comes in a number of vibrant colours.

 Because Ace has an OLED tap display, your kid can see their progress in real time.
 The tracker dishes out rewards for moving with celebratory messages and fun, collectible badges.
 And, if you have a Fitbit yourself you can promote a bit of friendly family competition.